bullejos/Bezier-surfaces-and-geological-structures/README.md

 - 3dcomplete_model.ipynb
 - blocks.ipynb

 The figures directory contains png image files with the cross section representations and html files with the 3d models.
-Note that the html files in this directory are larger than GitHug supports, so to be viewed they must be downloaded and used in a local web browser
+Note that the html files in this directory may be larger than GitHug supports, so to be viewed they must be downloaded and opened in a local web browser

 Download the code